-- share evidence-based information (e.g. from BCCDC and ImmunizeBC), and details on how and where people can get vaccinated, with staff, students and families prior to the start of the school year; and - explore opportunities to establish school-based COVID-19 vaccination clinics to help increase community uptake.4
+- share evidence-based information (e.g. from BCCDC and ImmunizeBC), and details on how and where people can get vaccinated, with staff, students and families prior to the start of the school year; and - explore opportunities to establish school-based COVID-19 vaccination clinics to help increase community uptake.
+The Inter-Ministerial Protocols for the Provision of Support Services to Schools (p.12-13) require a designated space in each school for public health nurses or other qualified health personnel to carry out their duties (including immunizations).